Skip to main content

 I briefly had a separate site for talking about astrology and fashion.
 This post is step one in the process of folding that information into this site and shutting that one down.

 That site was a half baked idea for a long time and was finally being developed because I am fleshing out my ideas for a clothing line that's been a half baked idea for even longer.
-That sire was originally envisioned as my latest attempt to figure out how to make money via my knowledge of astrology that never turned into a viable business idea, as noted here recently.
+That site was originally envisioned as my latest attempt to try to figure out how to make money via my knowledge of astrology that never turned into a viable business idea, as noted here recently.

 You can use your Natal astrological chart to try to look your best by looking primarily at your Rising Sign and any factors related to it.
 The Rising Sign is the exact starting point for your First House, which can be thought of as your house of style.